Read | Listen| Write

 Specifically, ours

-a single expression
+A single expression

 to coalesce a nation.